whitebear-gh/Elm-introduction-presentation/slides/index.md

 ### What is so unique in it?

-* Functional but beginner friendly
+* Functional but beginner-friendly
-    - Easy to understand concepts / learn
+    - Concepts are easy to understand and learn
-    - Nice introduction to functional world
+    - Nice introduction to the functional world
 * Statically typed
 * Immutable data
 * Funtional types system - no null
-* No runtime excpetions
+* No runtime exceptions!
 * Consistent management of state (famous ELM architecture)
 * Interoperability with JavaScript
     * compiles to JS
-* ELM time debugger
+* ELM time-travel debugger
 * ...

 ---